SNP leader shouldn’t be against gay marriage, says Humza Yousaf

 He said: “I think it is frustrating.
 There have been some issues that have dominated, like the ones that we’ve just been discussing.
 I’m not saying these issues aren’t important, but a lot of people want to hear from the candidates what we can do to ease the cost of living crisis.”

-Despite the huge controversy over her views, Ms Forbes has emerged as the preferred candidate for the next SNP leader and first minister among Scottish voters, a poll has suggested.
+Despite the huge controversy over her views, Ms Forbes has emerged as the preferred candidate among Scottish voters to be the next SNP leader and first minister, a poll has suggested.

-In the Panelbase poll for the Sunday Times, 23 per cent said they would like Ms Forbes to be the next SNP leader, with 15 per cent saying so for Mr Yousaf and 7 per cent saying so for the third contender, Ash Regan.
+In the Panelbase poll for The Sunday Times, 23 per cent said they would like Ms Forbes to be the next SNP leader, with 15 per cent preferring Mr Yousaf and 7 per cent saying they preferred the third contender, Ash Regan.

-It came as Ms Regan, defended her fundamentalist approach to the Scottish independence push – having vowed to demand negotiations with the UK government on separation if the SNP wins future elections.
+It came as Ms Regan defended her fundamentalist approach to the Scottish independence push, having vowed to demand negotiations with the UK government on separation if the SNP wins future elections.

-She suggested that only those who wanted their vote to be treated as a declaration for independence should vote SNP when discussing her views on BBC Scotland’s Sunday Show,
+Discussing her views on BBC Scotland’s The Sunday Show, she suggested that only those who want their vote to be treated as a declaration for independence should vote SNP.

-Asked if SNP voters who were not should avoid voting for the party because it would be used as a declaration of independence, she said: “Yes.
-It will be very clear, because it’s all the first line of our manifesto, what their vote will be for.”
+Asked if SNP voters who are not in favour of independence should therefore avoid voting for the party, she said: “Yes.
+It will be very clear, because it’s the first line of our manifesto, what their vote will be for.”

 She added: “But, as I said, it will not just be that.
 There will also be policies in there as well.
 So it will be up to the voters to decide who they want to vote for.
-If you want independence, then you will vote for, you know, you’ll vote for the SNP.”
+If you want independence, then you’ll vote for the SNP.”

-Pressed on what would happen if the UK government refused to enter negotiations, she referred to historical cases like Ireland and the US.
-“Also, you must remember there is the UN Charter, Article 1.2, respect for self-determination, and that’s what we’re talking about here.”
+Pressed on what would happen if the UK government refused to enter into negotiations, she referred to historical cases involving Ireland and the US.
+“Also, you must remember there is the UN charter, Article 1.2, respect for self-determination, and that’s what we’re talking about here.”

+Mr Yousaf told the BBC that he was “not wedded” to the idea, proposed by Ms Sturgeon, of making the next general election a “de facto” referendum on independence.
+“If we create the sustained settled will, the majority of people supporting independence, then of course, those political obstacles that are put in our way by the opposition, they will crumble.”

-Meanwhile, Ms Forbes indicated she would take a different tack to Ms Sturgeon’s SNP-led government on a number of policies.
+Meanwhile, Ms Forbes indicated that she would take a different approach from Ms Sturgeon’s SNP-led government on a number of policies.
 She said the production of oil and gas from the North Sea should not be wound down “too quickly”.

-She told the Herald on Sunday: “Any transition that happens too quickly will not only damage the Scottish economy in the short term, but also the long term if we don’t protect the jobs, skills and supply chain that is required for the renewables industry.”
+She told The Herald on Sunday: “Any transition that happens too quickly will not only damage the Scottish economy in the short term, but also the long term if we don’t protect the jobs, skills and supply chain that is required for the renewables industry.”

-She also told the Mail on Sunday she would scrap plans for a deposit return scheme – a Scottish government initiative to boost recycling – and ditch an attempt to introduce new curbs on alcohol advertising.
+She also told The Mail on Sunday that she would scrap plans for a deposit return scheme – a Scottish government initiative to boost recycling – and ditch an attempt to introduce new curbs on alcohol advertising.

 Join our commenting forum